 - Vibration Test System- Also known as the shaker, the vibration test system will have a table that can support the entire test specimen (shipping container).
 The table should also be capable of distributing the vibrations equally across the entire test surface.

-- Electronic Controls- The controls will generate the vibrations.
+- Electronic Controls- The controls will generate vibrations.
 They must be capable of producing the desired power spectral density at the table surface that is supporting the specimen.

-- Closed Loop-Automatic Equalization- A closed loop controller is required for this type of testing.
+- Closed Loop-Automatic Equalization- A closed-loop controller is required for this type of testing.
 This means that the controller automatically generates equalized drive signals.
-The operator will enter the desired PSD data and the equalized vibrations will achieve the desired PSD which will maintain the closed loop control.
+The operator will enter the desired PSD data and the equalized vibrations will achieve the desired PSD which will maintain the closed-loop control.

 - Instrumentation- Instrumentation devices such as accelerometers, signal conditioners, analyzers, data display, storage devices, and control techniques are required to measure PSD at the table surface.
 Instrumentation may also be beneficial in measuring the response of the test specimen throughout the test.
 Any instrument used should be accurate +/- 5 % across the frequency range specified.

-Significance of ASTM Testing of Shipping Containers
+Significance of ASTM D4728 Testing of Shipping Containers

 The procedure for ASTM D4728 begins with conditioning if necessary.
-Conditioning will be done in accordance with requirements of the applicable specification.
+Conditioning will be done in accordance with the requirements of the applicable specification.
 In the event that there aren’t conditioning requirements, it is recommended to condition if the container materials are climatically sensitive.
 To begin the test, the specimen shall be placed on the vibration table in its normal shipping orientation.

 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.
 Our team strives to give our customers more time and energy on product development instead of testing.

 Keystone Package Testing is proud to provide customers with reliable testing and reports.
-Our transit testing engineers are experienced and have thorough knowledge of industry standards.
+Our transit testing engineers are experienced and have a thorough knowledge of industry standards.
 Let’s get started!
 Request a quote or contact us at (724) 657-9940.

 For more referenced ASTM standards and similar testing, please follow the links below: